metosin/malli/README.md

 Hasn't the problem been solved (many times) already?

 There is [Schema](https://github.com/plumatic/schema), which is an awesome, proven and collaborative open-source project, and we absolutely love it.
-We still use it in most of our projects.
-The sad part: serializing & de-serializing schemas is non-trivial and there is no back-tracking on branching.
+We still use it in many of our projects.
+The sad part: serializing & de-serializing schemas is non-trivial and there is not proper support on branching.

 [Spec](https://clojure.org/guides/spec) is the de facto data specification library for Clojure.
-It has many great ideas, but it is based on macros, it has a global registry and it doesn't support runtime transformations.
-[Spec-tools](https://github.com/metosin/spec-tools) was created to "fix" some of the things, but after [four years](https://github.com/metosin/spec-tools/commit/18aeb78db7886c985b2881fd87fde6039128b3fb) of developing it, it's still a kind of hack and not fun to maintain.
+It has many great ideas, but it is opinionated with macros, global registry and it doesn't have any support for runtime transformations.
+[Spec-tools](https://github.com/metosin/spec-tools) was created to "fix" some of the things, but after [five years](https://github.com/metosin/spec-tools/commit/18aeb78db7886c985b2881fd87fde6039128b3fb) of developing it, it's still a kind of hack and not fun to maintain.

 So, we decided to spin out our own library, which would do all the things we feel is important for dynamic system development.
 It's based on the best parts of the existing libraries and several project-specific tools we have done over the years.